mahesh2019/Training/coding_standards.md

 Maintainable: It can be maintained, even as your codebase grows.
 Portable: It works the same in every environment.

-# why Coding Standards Are Important
+# Why coding standards are important

 Coding standards are important for safety, security, and reliability.